josiest/songwriting/songs/Ellie/lyrics.md

 ~Bring me down

 ### Verse III
-~Twelve jagged edges
+~Now there's nothing I can think of
-Wouldn't match my pain
+~That would match my pain
 ~From my own lack of courage
 I now hold in vain

 ### Chorus